 There are many activities that you can do with your dog to keep both of you healthy, both physically and mentally.
 Plus, because dogs are very social animals and require human interaction, spending time together will make your bonds even stronger.

-Here are five activities that you can incorporate in your daily schedule that will enrich the life of your pet and get you in shape.
+Here are five activities that you can incorporate into your daily schedule that will enrich the life of your pet and get you in shape.

 If you are trying to lose weight, running is probably the best form of exercise for you, or if you want to start running, or make your runs even more fun, inviting your dog along with you might be just what both of you need.
 Running with your dog may not be very productive in the beginning, because they will not know how to run at your pace, and they might get distracted with different smells or other animals in the park.
 But not all dog breeds are made for long-distance running because they get tired really fast.
 You should choose your activity based on your dog’s breed and abilities.